fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 ## Hyper-V Network Adjustment

 Before setting up the environment, you need to allocate a network for Hyper-V and provide internet access.
-In this step, I’ll be using the `172.19.85.0/24` network.
+In this step, I'll be using the `172.19.85.0/24` network.
 You can choose any IP configuration you prefer.
 This parameter has been made parametric.

 ```powershell
 $natSwitch     = "LAN-85"